Mediagone/symfony-powerpack/README.md

 composer require mediagone/symfony-powerpack
 ```

-In order to use primitive type parameters, you must register the converters in your `services.yaml` by adding the following service declaration:
+In order to use primitive type parameters in your controllers, you must register the converters in your `services.yaml` by adding the following service declaration:
 ```yaml
 services: